kubernetes-csi/docs/book/src/external-provisioner.md

 When provisioning a new volume, the CSI `external-provisioner` sets the `map<string, string> parameters` field in the CSI `CreateVolumeRequest` call to the key/values specified in the `StorageClass` it is handling.

 The CSI `external-provisioner` (v1.0.1+) also reserves the parameter keys prefixed with `csi.storage.k8s.io/`.
-Any keys prefixed with `csi.storage.k8s.io/` are not passed to the CSI driver as an opaque `parameter`.
+Any `StorageClass` keys prefixed with `csi.storage.k8s.io/` are not passed to the CSI driver as an opaque `parameter`.

 The following reserved `StorageClass` parameter keys trigger behavior in the CSI `external-provisioner`: